 Here is an overview of what you can expect when getting braces:

-- Two to three days after placement – The first several days after placement of braces can be a little uncomfortable.
+The first several days after placement of braces can be a little uncomfortable.
 This is because the teeth are beginning the realignment process and are not used to the pressure of the archwire and elastic ties.
 We will provide and show you how to use relief wax/silicone to apply over the braces as necessary.
 Wax/silicone creates a smooth surface and alleviates irritation on the inner cheeks and lips.
-Additionally, over-the-counter pain medication (ibuprofen ie. Motrin and Advil usually works best if no allergies exisit) may be taken as directed in combination with a rigorous regiment of salt water rinses to relieve the soreness.
+Additionally, over-the-counter pain medication (ibuprofen ie. Motrin and Advil usually works best if no allergies exist) may be taken as directed in combination with a rigorous regimen of salt water rinses to relieve the soreness.

-- Dealing with discomfort – All orthodontic discomfort can be effectively managed.
-Over-the-counter pain medication (ibuprofen ie. Motrin and Advil usually works best if no allergies exisit) and orthodontic relief wax/silicone will help alleviate any soreness and discomfort following placement of braces and orthodontic adjustment visits.
+All orthodontic discomfort can be effectively managed.
+Over-the-counter pain medication (ibuprofen ie. Motrin and Advil usually works best if no allergies exist) and orthodontic relief wax/silicone will help alleviate any soreness and discomfort following placement of braces and orthodontic adjustment visits.
 If possible, begin the pain reliever before the soreness begins and continue it every few hours (per the manufacturer’s recommendations).
-Other effective and useful remedies are rigourous salt-water rinses (warm water combined with as much salt as you can tolerate, rinsing 6-12 times a day) and to chew sugar-free gum, as this increases blood flow to the supportive structures sorrounding the teeth which helps to reduce orthodontic soreness/discomfort and can also encourage the teeth to move/align quicker.
+Other effective and useful remedies are rigorous salt-water rinses (warm water combined with as much salt as you can tolerate, rinsing 6-12 times a day) and to chew sugar-free gum, as this increases blood flow to the supportive structures surrounding the teeth which helps to reduce orthodontic soreness/discomfort and can also encourage the teeth to move/align quicker.